 Some MONTANA robots have an integrated waxing and polishing unit.
-Thus, no further finishing is required and the customer receives a ski that is ready to ride.
+Thus, no skinther finishing is required and the customer receives a ski that is ready to ride.
 For manual waxing and polishing, there are other MONTANA technologies.

 How do the ski service robots prepare the side edges?

 The side edge preparation is done with High Tech Ceramic tapes for even removal and an extremely fine finish.
 Ceramic glide shoes follow the geometry of the ski and adapt precisely to any radius.
 The special pressure curve ensures a precise edge angle over the entire length of the ski or board.

 The pressure curve is also used for side edge processing.
 This enables particularly gentle processing from the beginning to the end of the ski, which is especially important for carving skis.
 The pressure curve makes it possible to achieve an outstanding finish with the smallest possible run-in marks while at the same time taking the ski geometry into account.
 With the new RACE EDGE finish system from MONTANA, the side edges receive the perfect racing grind.
 Two high-speed discs, which operate at speeds of up to 16,000 rpm, ensure a uniform grinding pattern.

 The burr-free finish can be created with an angle adjustment in 0.5° increments.
 The function points of the ski are also optimized in this process.
 Programmable closing times and electronically controlled pressure curves for a precisely defined grinding pressure at the grinding point also take into account the geometry of different ski types.
 The absolutely burr-free and polished side edge delights all winter sports enthusiasts who have the highest demands.

 The MONTANA VARIO structures allow different structure patterns across the width of the sports equipment.